leftlogic/heroku-101/README.md

 A `package.json` file is used across nearly all Node modules and is the standard for making Node modules work together.

-The `Procfile` is Heroku specific, allowing you to specifiy the processes associated with your app.
+The `Procfile` is Heroku specific, allowing you to specify the processes associated with your app.
 In our case, it will just be the web server, but you can also specify workers and one-time-tasks.

 We'll get both files set up in moment.